parth-patel010/TravelGrid/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue Template
-about: Briefly describe the issue or feature request.
+about: " Use this format for all types of issues."
 title: ''
 labels: ''
 assignees: ''

 ---

+- [ ] I have checked that this issue has not already been opened.

+## 🐞 Issue Description

+Briefly describe the problem.

 ## 💡 Expected Behavior

 What should happen instead?

-## 📷 Screenshots (if applicable)
+## 📷 Screenshots (Optional)

-Add screenshots here.
+Attach screenshots if needed.

-## ✅ Additional Context
+## ✅ Additional Context (Optional)

-Any other relevant context or information.
+Add any other relevant info.